Credit Performance Analysis Tutorial

 The loan performance data is available here.
 Fannie Mae requires the user to register and create a unique username and password in order to access the performance data.
 An email will be sent to the user to confirm registration.
 The user is also required to accept the Terms and Conditions, which, among other things, prohibits the user from distributing data to third parties or using it in support of external commercial purposes without the express written consent of Fannie Mae.
 For more information regarding external commercial use or redistribution of this data, please contact Fannie Mae's Fixed-Income Marketing at 800-2FANNIE (800-232-6643) or by email.

 Due to the size of the data files, we do not recommend loading the data into Microsoft Office Excel.
-One should consider using a recognized third-party database management system to load and access the data as basic spreadsheet applications may result in the loss or incomplete capture of the file.
-Sample acquisition and performance data files are available to assist users with database setup and R and SAS code are available for both the primary dataset and the HARP dataset to assist users with the download.
+Users should consider using a recognized third-party database management system to load and access the data as basic spreadsheet applications may result in the loss or incomplete capture of the file.
+A sample acquisition and performance data file is available to assist users with database setup and R code is available for both the primary dataset and the HARP dataset to assist users with the download.

-For user convenience, we provide an option which allows users to download all acquisition files and all performance files with one-click each.
+For user convenience, we provide an option which allows users to download all acquisition and performance files with one-click.
 In addition, a Download History section on the website provides a list of the files the user has previously requested for download.
 If a user chooses to download each acquisition and performance file in the dataset individually, the file download is capped at 100 files per hour.
 Download speeds may vary depending on demand.

-The loan performance data for the primary dataset is divided into two text files for each acquisition quarter.
-The “Acquisition” file includes static data at the time of a mortgage loan’s origination and delivery to Fannie Mae.
-The “Performance” file contains the monthly performance data of each mortgage loan from the time of Fannie Mae’s acquisition up until its current status as of the previous quarter, until the mortgage loan has been liquidated (e.g., paid-off, repurchased, short sale, etc.), or in the event of a real estate owned (REO) property, until after expenses and proceeds are collected upon disposal of the property.
-Certain data attributes also will be updated to reflect new terms, if applicable, as a result of a modification.
+The loan performance data for the primary dataset files for each acquisition quarter is available in CSV format.
+The primary dataset reflects static mortgage loan data at the time of the mortgage loan's origination and delivery to Fannie Mae and dynamic monthly performance data of each mortgage loan since the time of Fannie Mae's acquisition up until its current status as of the previous quarter, until the mortgage loan has been liquidated (e.g., paid-off, repurchased, short sale, etc.), or in the event of a real estate owned (REO) property, until expenses and proceeds have been collected following disposal of the property.
+In addition, certain data attributes also will be updated to reflect new terms, if applicable, as a result of a modification.
 The HARP dataset is organized in a similar manner, but also includes the mapping key to assist users in aligning the loan ID in the primary dataset with the corresponding loan ID in the HARP dataset after the loan was refinanced.
-Complete definitions of the data elements are in the glossary .
+Complete definitions of the data elements are in the glossary and file layout .